michdud/tkswork/README.md

+# TKS Work
+Odds and ends from my work at The Knox Student.

-# wordscrambler
+# Word Scrambler
-A ruby script that generates a word scramble from a list of words.
+Takes a list of tab-separated words from user input or a file and outputs the scrambled words and blanks for readers to fill in.